About this listing

 · 6.28 Uptown Swingers / LAST 2ND LINE OF THE SEASON (UPTOWN)

 Most of my guests come without cars and choose to walk or bike while they're here.
 A common question is whether it's safe to walk around the neighborhood at night.
-My advice, and this goes for any neighborhood in New Orleans, not just mine, is to try to use common sense, pay attention, stick to the busier, more well-lighted streets, and you should be fine.
-But it also doesn't cost much to take a cab, less than $10 from the French Quarter or Frenchmen Street.
+My advice (and this goes for any neighborhood in New Orleans, not just mine) is if you are going to walk around after dark, try to use common sense, pay attention, stick to the busier, more well-lighted streets, and you should be fine.
+But it also doesn't cost much to take a cab or Uber, less than $10 from the French Quarter or Frenchmen Street, and that's what most of my guests end up doing.

 There is plenty of parking on the street if you do bring a car.
 That's where I park and have never had a problem, but like anywhere in New Orleans, don't leave valuables in the car where they can be seen.

-Had a bike stolen recently in the French Quarter, so can't provide bikes any more, but there are numerous bike rental places nearby.
+I had a bike stolen recently (in the French Quarter), so can't provide bikes any more, but there are numerous bike rental places nearby, and that's a good way to get around.

 I'm a block from the Galvez bus line, and seven blocks from the Canal streetcar.
 Most of the time those won't be the most convenient ways to get where you're going, but they could be.